February 20th, 2014 AI Insight

-In a fully adopted SharePoint solution, users will be able to collaborate better and the organisation will benefit from knowledge sharing.
+In a fully adopted SharePoint solution, users can collaborate better and the organisation benefits from knowledge sharing.
 Corporate data will be in the corporate system rather than being siloed on desktops and within people’s heads.
-It is frequently the case that organisations have remote workers and disparate teams, breaking down these geographical barriers with a centralised ECM solution will vastly improve productivity.
+It is frequently the case that organisations have remote workers and disparate teams.
+Breaking down these geographical barriers with a centralised ECM solution will vastly improve productivity.
 In Short, user adoption will dictate the success or otherwise of your ECM strategy.

 CMSWire carried out a study on the top 10 reasons why a SharePoint project fails.
 If you take a look at the list, a lot of these reasons stem from how the user interacts with the platform.
 Understanding what SharePoint is, technical skills, requirements, managing information all revolve around how the user takes on SharePoint as a concept, which is why it is essential to have a plan to maximise user adoption.

 There are many reasons dictating how well users adopt SharePoint.
-Whether it’s down to user training and familiarity, to simply resisting change, we need to consider all of these points to ensure success.
-Further functional requirements like being able to work offline, and quickly being able to find information can also contribute to users resisting the adoption of SharePoint if not considered properly.
+From user training and familiarity, to simply resisting change, we need to consider all of these points to ensure success.
+The ability to work offline, and quickly finding information can also contribute to users resisting SharePoint, if not considered properly.

 Microsoft Outlook is one of the core productivity tools that is commonly used right across organisations.
-As a fundamental interaction point for communication it is the most natural and familiar place to integrate users and your SharePoint platform.
+As a fundamental communication point, Outlook is the most natural and familiar place to integrate users and your SharePoint platform.
 Users know how to use and navigate Outlook, and it is this familiarity that we want to tap into.
 Many of AI’s customers use Outlook as the central route to access SharePoint.

 We’ve heard feedback time and time again that the majority of an organisation’s content exists in email.
 A customer AI are currently working with commented that around 70% of their content lives in their user’s inboxes.
-It’s important as much as possible to remove information silos, so bringing together email and other content is key to ensure robust information governance and compliance.
+It’s important as much as possible to remove information silos.
+Bringing together email and other content is key to ensure robust information governance and compliance.

 Outlook is designed from the ground up for hybrid online/offline use, and users have come to expect this kind of working.
 Whilst we are rapidly moving to an always connected world, we’re not quite there yet.
 We like Outlook for its ability to seamlessly switch between a connected and unconnected state when it comes to emails, so we can look at leveraging the same concepts for content stored in SharePoint.